NVIDIA/NeMo/examples/slu/speech_intent_slot/README.md

 ### Training
 Run with the default config that uses ASR-pretrained encoder on NeMo ASR-set 3.0.
 The default batch size is set to 16 for a GPU with 32GB memory, please adjust it to your own case.
-Training for 100 epochs takes around 18 hours on a single RTX A6000 GPU with 49GB memory.

 ```bash
 DATA_DIR="./slurp_data"